 What?
 Why?
 Where?
 How will it be achieved?
-Priority Level Good sized gardens or allotments/ community gardens To provide space for recreation and opportunities for growing food etc. As part of all new residential development.
+Priority Level Good sized gardens or allotments/ community gardens To provide space for recreation and opportunities for growing food etc. Preference is for good sized gardens over provision of any additional allotments.
+As part of all new residential development.
 Good design of new development.
 1 Energy efficient design and renewable energy To support and encourage development that has benefits for the environment.
 As part of the overall design of new developments.
 Good design of new development.
 1